Professor of Electrical Engineering

-The research projects are supported in part by the National Science Foundation, NSF E3S S&T Center, DARPA, IARPA, STARnet SONIC, STARnet FAME, NCN-NEEDS, NSF Expedition on Computing (Visual Cortex on Silicon), Semiconductor Research Corporation, the Molecular Foundry (DoE LBNL), and the member companies of the Stanford SystemX Alliance, the Stanford Initiative for Nanoscale Materials and Processes (INMP), the Stanford Non-Volatile Memory Technology Research Initiative (NMTRI), as well as companies and philanthropic foundations.
+The research projects have been / are supported in part by the National Science Foundation, NSF E3S S&T Center, DARPA, IARPA, STARnet SONIC, STARnet FAME, NCN-NEEDS, NSF Expedition on Computing (Visual Cortex on Silicon), Semiconductor Research Corporation, the Molecular Foundry (DoE LBNL), and the member companies of the Stanford SystemX Alliance, the Stanford Initiative for Nanoscale Materials and Processes (INMP), the Stanford Non-Volatile Memory Technology Research Initiative (NMTRI), as well as companies and philanthropic foundations.

 We collaborate across campus with many faculty groups including: Prof. Subhasish Mitra, Prof. Simon Wong, Prof. Ada Poon, Prof. Roger Howe, Prof. Krishna Saraswat, Prof. Yoshio Nishi, Prof. Eric Pop, Prof. Zhenan Bao, Prof. Jonathan Fan, Prof. Michael McConnell, Dr. Demir Akin, and many others.